 Hurricane Dorian 'Ambling' Parallel To Florida Coast, Leaving The Bahamas Reeling

-Dorian is about 90 miles east-northeast of Daytona Beach, moving at 8 mph, the NHC said in its 10 a.m.
+Dorian is roughly 100 miles northeast of Daytona Beach, moving at 9 mph, the NHC said in its 1 p.m.
 ET update.
 The storm is predicted to pivot toward the north-northeast — and around the same time, it's expected to close some of the distance to the shore.
-Dorian's core "will move dangerously close to the Florida east coast and the Georgia coast through tonight," the NHC says.
+Dorian's core is forecast to move parallel to the Florida and Georgia coasts through tonight, the NHC says.

 Dorian is blamed for at least seven deaths in the Bahamas, but that toll is still being tallied because of the scale of the severe destruction wrought there by a massive storm surge and strong winds.

-On the U.S. southeast coast, a precarious 24-hour period will begin early Thursday, when the hurricane's center is forecast to move "near or over the coast of South Carolina and North Carolina Thursday through Friday morning.
+Dorian is now bringing heavy rain and gusty winds to the U.S. Southeast coast.
+A precarious 24-hour period will begin early Thursday, when the hurricane's center is forecast to move near or over the coast of South Carolina and North Carolina Thursday through Friday morning.

-A storm surge warning is in effect for a huge area of the coastline, from Sebastian Inlet, Fla., through Georgia and South Carolina and up to Surf City, N.C.
-According to the NHC, in addition to the storm surge, "Very heavy rainfall totals of up 15 inches are possible."
+A storm surge warning is in effect for a huge area of the coastline, from north of Port Canaveral, Fla., through Georgia and South Carolina and up to through the Neuse and Pamlico rivers in North Carolina.
+The NHC says that in addition to the storm surge, areas along the coastal Carolinas could see an estimated 15 inches of rainfall.

 In the Bahamas, the response to the terrible damage includes rescue efforts from the U.S. Coast Guard and the British navy.
 The push to get relief supplies to the area is also drawing on aid groups.
 As of Wednesday morning, the international airport in Freeport was still flooded.